 Davis learned that the majority of the girls were not being held in Nigeria, but in camps in Cameroon, Chad and Niger.
 A small group was confirmed to be in Nigeria, ready to be handed over.

-Around the same time, Davis received a phone call from a young man named Idris, who claimed to also have been abducted by Boko Haram and forced to drive vehicles during their attacks.
+Around the same time, Davis received a phone call from a young man named Idris, who claimed to also have been abducted by an extremist group that is located primarily in Northern Nigeria More and forced to drive vehicles during their attacks.
 “Over subsequent weeks and many interactions by phone, we arranged a vehicle to assist Idris to escape and bring with him four girls who had been kidnapped in Chibok.
-The girls managed to escape, but Idris, and the driver we sent to pick them up, were apparently killed by Boko Haram,” Davis said.
+The girls managed to escape, but Idris, and the driver we sent to pick them up, were apparently killed by an extremist group that is located primarily in Northern Nigeria More,” Davis said.
 “The girls escaped (from Cameroon) by walking west to follow the setting sun each evening, knowing that would eventually lead them to Nigeria.
 After several weeks, they arrived at a village on the Nigerian side of the border, and through a local pastor, they were reunited with their families.”

 Davis said he came close to brokering a release three other times, only to have each handover ruined at the last moment.
 In one episode, he told World Watch Monitor, “We had set out on a trip to receive a group of Chibok girls who were to be handed over at the village of Kirenowa near the northern border with Niger.
 At New Marte, we picked up a military escort and continued to Kirenowa.”

 Fifteen minutes before the exchange was scheduled to take place, another group kidnapped the girls in order to cash in on the several million Naira reward, which the police had publically announced just 24 hours before.
-Shortly afterward, Boko Haram attacked Kirenowa, wiping out the military barracks.
+Shortly afterward, an extremist group that is located primarily in Northern Nigeria More attacked Kirenowa, wiping out the military barracks.
 They also took New Marte and Dikwa, both large towns with substantial military presence.

 Davis became aware that powerful figures with “vested interests” were sabotaging his efforts to broker a deal.
 “While I was making efforts to secure the release of the girls, I realized that if I got 30 or 40 girls out, the political backers of the group would have the militants kidnap another 60 to replace them—and a further 100 villagers would likely die in the process.
 I became very frustrated.
 The backers threatened that any commander of the group who agreed to participate in any peace dialogue or handover of girls would be slaughtered by other commanders.”

 Davis implicated former Borno State Governor Modu Sheriff in funding the rebel group for political gains.
 In addition, he accused former National Security Adviser Andrew Azazi of pocketing money from generous defense budgets designated to help fight the insurgency.
-He also said a senior Central Bank of Nigeria official has provided an official channel by which to supply a Boko Haram agent in Egypt with funds to buy weapons and military uniforms.
-“In short, the sponsors of Boko Haram clearly want to show that a Christian President cannot overcome the current insecurity caused by Muslim extremists,” Davis said.
+He also said a senior Central Bank of Nigeria official has provided an official channel by which to supply a an extremist group that is located primarily in Northern Nigeria More agent in Egypt with funds to buy weapons and military uniforms.
+“In short, the sponsors of an extremist group that is located primarily in Northern Nigeria More clearly want to show that a Christian President cannot overcome the current insecurity caused by Muslim extremists,” Davis said.

-Davis has concluded that the first step in defeating the highly radicalized and increasingly organized Boko Haram is to arrest the sponsors, cut off arms supplies and communications, and isolate them geographically.
+Davis has concluded that the first step in defeating the highly radicalized and increasingly organized an extremist group that is located primarily in Northern Nigeria More is to arrest the sponsors, cut off arms supplies and communications, and isolate them geographically.

-In a previous interview with World Watch Monitor, he reported that commanders of the political arm of Boko Haram were tired of the ritualistic bloodletting and that if the sponsors’ influence were removed, these leaders would be ready to negotiate an end to the insurgency.
+In a previous interview with World Watch Monitor, he reported that commanders of the political arm of an extremist group that is located primarily in Northern Nigeria More were tired of the ritualistic bloodletting and that if the sponsors’ influence were removed, these leaders would be ready to negotiate an end to the insurgency.
 According to Davis, as long as the sponsors are in the picture, no negotiation would take place.

 Story to be continued next week…

-Father, once again we bring before Your throne of grace these Nigerian girls kidnapped by Boko Haram insurgents.
+Father, once again we bring before Your throne of grace these Nigerian girls kidnapped by an extremist group that is located primarily in Northern Nigeria More insurgents.
 We pray for Your continued protection over them, and that You would save their bodies from harm, their hearts from distress, and their faith from hopelessness.
 We pray for their families; that You would encourage them with hope.
 And, we give thanks for Dr. Davis as he pursues every avenue possible to obtain their safe release.
-We implore You to remove the influence of Boko Haram sponsors who have created these barriers to negotiations; that You would provide opportunity for Dr. Davis to end this stalemate.
+We implore You to remove the influence of an extremist group that is located primarily in Northern Nigeria More sponsors who have created these barriers to negotiations; that You would provide opportunity for Dr. Davis to end this stalemate.
 And we pray that You will give the world eyes to see that You have done it.
 In the name of Jesus, a refuge for the oppressed and our stronghold in times of trouble, Amen.